-All babies born in Poland have a screening test to detect some diseases, including metabolic diseases, especially those that can be treated:
+All babies born in Poland have a screening test to detect:

 - 1. Hypothyroidism

 - 2. Phenylketonuria (PKU)

 - 3. Cystic fibrosis (CF)

-- 4. other metabolic disorders such as organic acidemias, a fat oxidation defect, aminoacidopathies MSUD, homocystinuria, citrulinemia, tyrosinemia by tandem mass spectrometry
+- 20 other metabolic disorders such as organic acidemias, a fat oxidation defect defects, aminoacidopathies - MSUD, homocystinuria, citrulinemia, tyrosinemia - by tandem mass spectrometry (from 2013)